Program overview

 The Bachelor of Engineering (Honours) in Manufacturing Engineering is designed to be completed in four or five years, depending on the chosen path.
-The program is offered on a full-time basis and includes:
+The program is offered on a full-time basis and includes a common foundation year for all engineering students, allowing them to explore various engineering disciplines before specializing.
+Key features of the program structure include:

 - Experiential learning opportunities through co-op and internship options.

-- Direct-entry co-op program, enabling students to apply for co-op positions directly through their application.
+- Direct-entry co-op program that allows students to apply for co-op positions directly on their application.

 Featured Experiences